-UNIS has an extensive Athletics program, running across three distinct seasons: Fall, Winter and Spring for students in 7th-12th grades (M3-Tut 4), and consist of 34 school teams.
-The Director of Athletics, who reports to the Executive Director, is responsible for the coordination and supervision of all UNIS teams.
+UNIS has an extensive Athletics program, running across three distinct seasons (Fall, Winter and Spring for students in 7th-12th grades, M3-Tut 4), and consists of 38 school teams.
+The Director of Athletics, Guy Evans, is responsible for the coordination and supervision of all UNIS teams.

 UNIS is a member of New York State Association of Independent Schools (NYSAIS).
 UNIS Athletic teams participate in independent leagues including: Private Schools Athletic Association (PSAA), the American International Private Schools League (AIPSL), and New York City Athletic League (NYCAL).

 UNIS also plays non- league games against other private, public and Catholic high schools throughout all five boroughs of New York.

 From the M3 level onwards, students are eligible to participate in our interscholastic sport program - beginning with fall competition in soccer, volleyball, cross country, and tennis:

 Girls Middle School Soccer

 Boys Middle School Soccer ('A' and 'B')

 Varsity Cross Country (coed)